d3-mos/commerce-etl-ip/README.md

 # IP Geolocation ETL

 This architectural component represents the ETL process to fetch databases with "IP - Geolocation" relation registers.
 The goal of this component is provide the data for make available a non-intrusive method to locate an user by your device IP.
+At this time this project use two "IP-Geolocation" databases: Geolite and IP2Location.

 ## 1. Requirements